Commitment to Inclusion

 - Carmichael Gym (West): Across from main staircase

-The Challenge Course at Schenck Forest features a universal design to provide accessible, integrated and inclusive challenge course programming.
-Through specialized equipment, all members of the NC State community, regardless of physical limitations, are provided an opportunity to increase their social, physical and emotional wellness through participation in both high and low challenge course activities.
+The Challenge Course at Schenck Forest features a universal design to provide accessible, integrated and inclusive programming.
+Through specialized equipment, all members of the NC State community, regardless of physical limitations, are provided an opportunity to participate in both high- and low-course activities.

 We offer specialized personal trainers to help students with physical limitations engage in various forms of physical activity for more individualized support.
 Personal trainers will provide specialized exercise programs based on specific needs and goals.

-Wellness Coaching is available to students, staff, or members who are interested in navigating our space but are experiencing gym anxiety, or need coaching in how to use spaces efficiently for their unique needs.
+Wellness coaching is available to students, staff and members interested in navigating our space, but may be experiencing gym anxiety, or need coaching in how to use spaces efficiently for their unique needs.

 Private fitness studios:

 We have five private fitness studios available for drop-in use.
 All rooms are open during facility hours and have doors that close for privacy.